MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Teams-overview.md

 ## Overview of Teams

 If you're new to Teams, watch this short video, [Welcome to Teams](https://youtu.be/s3aQV3T0D6c).
 Teams is built on Office 365 groups, Office Graph, and the same enterprise-level security, compliance, and manageability as the rest of Office 365.
 Teams leverages identities stored in Azure Active Directory (Azure AD).
-To see where Teams fits in the context of Microsoft 365, check out this poster: [Teams and related productivity services in Microsoft 365 for IT architects](https://docs.microsoft.com/office365/enterprise/microsoft-cloud-it-architecture-resources#groups-in-microsoft-365-for-it-architects)
+To see where Teams fits in the context of Microsoft 365, check out this poster: [Teams as part of Microsoft 365 for IT architects](teams-architecture-solutions-posters.md#teams-as-part-of-microsoft-365)

 When you create a team, here's what gets created:
 - A new [Office 365 group](office-365-groups.md)